UW-UPL/Documentation/README.md

     * In order to reset, click the function button until you're on the 'aux' channel

 ### The internet doesn't work on a machine, even though it is plugged in correctly and connected to a network
   * This may be an issue with Siren issuing IP addresses.
-This was noticed in 11/15.
+This was noticed in 11/15, and after power failure in 12/15 as well
     * This was fixed by restarting Siren.